Not Ready to Go: Chart positions

+Certifications

 Awards and nominations

 It was nominated for "Single of the Year" at the 2005 Juno Awards, although it lost to K-os' song "Crabbuckit".
 It also received a nomination for "Single of the Year" at the 2005 East Coast Music Awards, and lost to "Sunburn" by Gordie Sampson, however, the group won the award for "Group of the Year".